Accommodation Booking Community COVID Discounts Location Schedule Terms & Conditions Things to Bring

 - In all other cases, deposits for workshops or retreats are non-refundable.
-However, they can be transferred to a friend or deferred for up to one year.
+However, they can be transferred to a friend or deferred for personal use for up to one year.

 - Volunteer and FIR payments are non-refundable but are also transferable and deferrable for up to two years.

 - Fully paid balances for workshops, retreats and the community guest program may be transferred or deferred for up to one year as described above.
 These balances are partially refundable depending on the timeframe of cancellation:

 - Cancellation at least 3 months in advance: 80% refundable.